 1. Eucalyptus Oil

 If you have asthma, always keep a bottle of eucalyptus essential oil handy.
 It can help clear the airways and get rid of the excess phlegm.
 Whenever your nose feels blocked, put a few drops of eucalyptus essential oil in a cup of boiling water and inhale the steam.
 It will help in opening up the nasal passages.
-When inhaling, remember to keep your eyes closes and the steam and eucalyptus oil
+When inhaling, remember to keep your eyes closes and the steam and eucalyptus oil may irritate your eyes.

 Ginger is an amazing natural remedy for asthma because of its anti-inflammatory and healing properties.
 Make a juice with equal quantities of ginger, pomegranate, and honey.
 Consume it 2-3 times a day for effective results.
 Alternatively, you can also take one tbsp of ginger juice and mix it with a tbsp of honey and two tbsp of dried fenugreek seeds.
 Soak it overnight and consume it every morning to detoxify your lungs.